 You’re scared, angry, worried, and seriously overwhelmed.
-You may have promises of unemployment benefits and stimulus-type money coming, but when?
+You’re looking for work, or you may have promises of unemployment benefits and stimulus-type money coming.
+But when?
 What are you supposed to do right now?
 Which bills should you pay first and which ones can slide for a while?

 This is not easy.
 But I want to assure you that it is doable.
-As bleak and horrible as things look right now, you will come through this.
-We’ll do this together.
+As bleak as things may look right now, you will come through this if you are diligent in following this roadmap.

 Here’s a basic rule of thumb according to the Boston-based National Consumer Law Center in its book, Surviving Debt: